namikazei/Multiple-Images-Classification/README.md

 ## License

 All files present in above folder are developed by TensorFlow authors.
-I have just added few lines of code and modified this classification script.
+I have just added few lines of code and modified its classification script.